Signs it's

 and how to handle them.

 This is the most common friction point.
-Your management agreement gives you the right to terminate and collect your documents — it doesn't let the manager hold them hostage.
+Your management agreement gives you the right to terminate and collect your documents.
+It doesn't let the manager hold them hostage.
 If they stall past the notice period, send a written demand.
 A new manager handling your transition has seen this before and can escalate.

 Once management is terminated, all communication should route through the new manager.
 If the old manager is contacting your tenant after handoff, that creates confusion and potential liability.
 Your new manager handles this by introducing themselves in writing and making it clear who the tenant should contact.

 Some managers charge a full leasing fee for any tenant they placed, even if you're leaving before the lease term ends.
-Read your agreement carefully before you terminate — the fee may be owed even on a mid-lease switch.
+Read your agreement carefully before you terminate.
+The fee may be owed even on a mid-lease switch.

 Questions